pdf-association/arlington-pdf-model/TestGrammar/README.md

 ## Code documentation

 Run `doxygen Doxyfile` to generate full documentation for the TestGrammar C++ PoC application.
-Then open [./doc/index](./doc/index). `dot` is also required.
+Then open [./doc/html/index.html](./doc/html/index.html). `dot` is also required.

 ---

 # TODO

-- see the Doxygen output for miscellaneous improvements
+- see the Doxygen output for miscellaneous improvements marked by `@todo` in the C++ source code
-- when processing PDF files, also calculate predicates
+- when processing PDF files, calculate all predicates
+- finish PDF SDK bindings for QPDF, MuPDF and a later/better version of pdfium

 ---